 Grand Award Judging at the International Science & Engineering Fair

 Students finalists overwhelmingly say that the most significant interactions that they have at the fair are with the judges.
 Likewise, judges find their discussions with these outstanding students to be a positive and uplifting experiences.
-We encourage you to volunteer your time to support these young scientists and engineers and to be inspired!Apply Now to Judge at ISEF 2020
+We encourage you to volunteer your time to support these young scientists and engineers and to be inspired!Sign-up to be notified when the 2023 Application opens!

-In May 2020, more than 1,800 students representing 80 countries, regions, and territories will be in Anaheim to compete for more than $5 million in awards, scholarships, internships and prizes.
+Each year at Regeneron ISEF, more than 1,800 students representing 80 countries, regions, and territories compete for more than $5 million in awards, scholarships, internships and prizes.
 These high school students are the top winners of regional, state and national science fairs from around the United States and the world.

-By volunteering for only two days, you can play an important role in encouraging these students to become the future science and engineering leaders of tomorrow.
-Judging will take place at the Anaheim Convention Center starting on the afternoon of Tuesday, May 12 through the evening of Wednesday, May 13, 2020.
+By volunteering, you can play an important role in encouraging these students to become the future science and engineering leaders of tomorrow.

 A Grand Award Judge must have one of the following qualifications:

 - Have a minimum of six years related professional experience beyond receiving their B.A., B.S., or Master’s degree, OR